o-botics/website/_posts/2014-04-02-tutorial-adding-content-to-obotics.md

 What does this mean?

-GitHub is a web-based hosting services for [Git](http://git-scm.com/) revision control systems and is where the Git repositories for source files for this site are stored.
+GitHub is a web-based hosting service for [Git](http://git-scm.com/) (a revision control system) repositories and is where the source files for this site are stored.

 The source files and the actual static web pages files are in the following repositories: